 516-3 INSTRUCTIONAL AND ASSISTIVE TECHNOLOGY.
 Focus on enhancing the technology skills of teachers who teach students with learning/behavior problems.

 517-3 SPECIAL EDUCATION FINANCE.
 An overview of fiscal issues in special education administration addressing certification/licensure requirements for the Illinois Director of Special Education endorsement.

 518-3 WORKSHOP IN SPECIAL EDUCATION.
 Designed to promote better understanding of psychological and educational problems of children with disabilities.
 May be repeated once to a maximum of 6 hours provided no topic is repeated.

 519-3 COMMUNITY INSTRUCTION OF STUDENTS WITH DISABILITIES.
 Advantages and disadvantages of community integration and instruction.
 Transition from school to community.
 Prerequisite: SPE 500 or consent of instructor.

 520-3 TEACHING INDIVIDUALS WITH DIVERSE NEEDS.
 Advanced knowledge of issues relating philosophical, historical, and legal foundations of education, characteristics of learners, and planning for instruction.
 Prerequisite: SPE 500 or consent of instructor.

-522-3 INSTRUCTIONAL METHODS FOR MILDLY/MODERATELY DISABLED AND AT RISK STUDENTS.
+522-3 INSTRUCTIONAL METHODS FOR STUDENTS WITH MILD/MODERATE DISABILITIES.
 Emphasis on current research and application of instructional methodology.
 Prerequisite: SPE 500 or consent of instructor.

 523-3 INSTRUCTIONAL METHODS FOR STUDENTS WITH SEVERE DISABILITIES.
 Program characteristics, assessment, instruction and curriculum across educational environment; data-based decision-making; collaboration and leadership in programs for students with moderate/severe disabilities.